YYao-42/EEG-based_SVAD/README.md

-# Identifying Temporal Correlations Between Natural Single-shot Videos and EEG Signals
+# EEG-based Decoding of Selective Visual Attention in Superimposed Videos

-This repository includes the Python code for the paper "Identifying Temporal Correlations Between Natural Single-shot Videos and EEG Signals" [1].
+This repository includes the Python code for the paper "EEG-based Decoding of Selective Visual Attention in Superimposed Videos."
+[1].

-Please run the jupyter notebooks (Shot_cuts.ipynb and One_shot.ipynb) to reproduce the results.
+Please run the jupyter notebook main.ipynb to reproduce the results.
 The used algorithms are implemented in algo.py.

 To do: provide the link to the dataset.

 **Reference:**

-[1] Yao, Y., Stebner, A., Tuytelaars, T., Geirnaert, S., & Bertrand, A. (2023).
-Identifying Temporal Correlations Between Natural Single-shot Videos and EEG Signals. bioRxiv. doi:10.1101/2023.09.19.558394
+[1] Yao, Y., De Swaef, W., Geirnaert, S., & Bertrand, A. (2024).
+EEG-based Decoding of Selective Visual Attention in Superimposed Videos. arXiv preprint arXiv:2409.12562.